Ase, Nigeria

 Ase (pronounced Eseh) is a coastal community on the shores of the Ase River, off River Niger in Ndokwa East Local Government Area of Delta State, Nigeria.
 Ase River derives its name from Ase town.
 Ase is an idyllic countryside with a spectacular and breathtaking natural beach, evergreen rain-forest vegetation rich in flora and fauna which overhangs the Ase Creek.
 Ase is a serene natural tourist resort still waiting to be explored.
 Ase shares common boundaries with Ibedeni, Onyah, Aviara, Uzere, Patani (all in Delta State) and Trofani (in Bayelsa State).

 During the colonial era, Ase served as the commercial and administrative Headquarters for the colonial administrators.
 Relics of colonial presence still dot the landscape.
 John Holt and UAC are some of the companies that had trade offices and warehouses in Ase.
-The town is made up of descendants from Ndokwa speakers who have intermarried with the Isokos and Ijaws over the years.
-The Ase dialect of the Ukwuani language and also the Isoko language is spoken by the Ase people.
+The town is an Ukwuani town with people who have intermarried with the Isokos and Ijaws over the years.
+The Ase dialect is of the Ukwuani language, an Igboid language.
 The Ase people are of the same ancestral origin with Ase-Azaga, Ase-Imoniteh, and Ase-Omuku.
 Among the other Ases, Ase town is generally referred to as Ase Ebeneze (founder of Ase) or Ase Ukwu (big Ase).

 Origin

-The aboriginal Ase people like most communities in present Delta North are of Ndokwa, Bini, Igbo and Isoko origin.
+The aboriginal Ase people like most communities in present Delta North are of Igbo origin and the native language of the people is Ukwuani, an Igboid language.

-Politics and Government
+Politics and government

 Ase town was founded by Ebeneze and its ruler is the Igwe (the current Igwe is HRH Ifeanyichukwu Peter Ogeh I) who is duly recognised and gazetted as a traditional ruler in Nigeria by the Delta State Government.
 He is the custodian of the customs and traditions of Ase people.
 The monarch is influential in Ndokwaland and is a member of the local government and state council of traditional rulers.
 The Umu-Ogwezi Royal Family (comprising Umu-Onyaa, Umu-Onwuka, and Umu-Ozegbe) of Umuonotu Quarter is the only royal ruling house in Ase Clan.
 Ogwezi is Ebeneze’s first male child.
 The Igwe governs with a council of chiefs (Igwe-in-council) comprising the Ejeh of Ogbonome Quarters, the Aguenya of Echei Quarter, the Onowu of Ekukeni Quarter, the Ocheonor Igwe of Egbeme Quarter.
 There are several other palace chiefs that constitute the Igwe-in-Council.
 Some past Igwes of Ase Kingdom include: Igwe Onwuakaegba, Igwe Ugbomeh Igoni, Igwe Enebeli, Igwe Oguru, Igwe Ayori, among others.